djma777/100-days-of-code/log.md

 - Also I'm looking to finish all the free cs50 courses with certificates, or those that relates to web dev / software engineering at least.
 I did 3 lessons today.
 But I actually haven't done the assignment for Multimedia.
 I'll do it tomorrow.
 Calling it a day.

 ---

+## Day 98.
+July 19, 2020.

+### **Today's Progress**

+- React course on Udemy
+- YDKJS
+- CS50T

+### **Thoughts**

+- Done with What is Lexical Scope?
+YDKJS.
+Not much that I didn't know about, except for how `eval()` and `with()` works.
+I think essentialy these functions should be avoided as they affects performance essentially negating the build in optimization that the JS Engine does.
+Just to summarize it, hopefully correctly, these 2 functions create their own scope during runtime.
+- Submitted my assignments for the Multimedia and Security section of CS50T.
+I still have no idea as to how long do I get a response.
+Anyway I like it.
+- ...Now resuming my work on Udemy React course, will edit this later.

+---